Bimbache

-Bimbache or Bimbape is the name given to the inhabitants of El Hierro, who inhabited the island before the Spanish conquest of the Canary Islands that took place between 1402 and 1496.
+The Bimbache or Bimbape were inhabitants of El Hierro prior to the Spanish conquest of the Canary Islands that took place between 1402 and 1496.
 The Bimbache are one of several peoples native to the Canaries, with a genetic and cultural link to the Berber people of North Africa.
-The Bimbache people shared a common link with other aboriginal peoples of the Canary Islands.
+They shared a common link with other aboriginal peoples of the island group.

 The island of El Hierro was known to the Bimbache as Eseró or Heró.
-The word "Bimbache" means "Sons of the Sons of Tenerife", so were believed to be descendants of the Guanches, the ancient inhabitants of the island of Tenerife.
+The word Bimbache means "sons of the sons of Tenerife", and they were believed to be descendants of the Guanches, the ancient inhabitants of the island of Tenerife.